afsalthaj/fp-generator/docs/appendix.md

 ## fp-generator vs ScalaCheck ?

-Well, we don't need to use fp-generator if:
+We don't need to use fp-generator if:

 * we don't care granular control over behavior of data.
 In other words, we don't need to control the generation of A and B transactions separately, we want them to have a unified arbitrary behavior with a few value compositons.